FakET: Simulating Cryo-Electron Tomograms with Neural Style Transfer: Introduction

-The value of simulated data in cryoEM is well recognized and micrograph simulation has been attempted several times.
-In first approximation a single cryoEM micrograph is the projection of a 3D object, convolved with the electron microscope's point spread function.
-Additionally, the overall process comprises several sources of noise coming from the nature of the sample, the microscope, and the imaging procedure which are hard to model accurately.
-For a better overview of the attempts, it is necessary to mention TEM simulators that were developed in the past decades to simulate micrographs in cryo conditions.
-Earlier works provided fast simplistic models mostly based on additive white Gaussian noise\footnote{This motivated our choice of baseline.} or coloured noise~\cite{scheible2021tomosim}.
-Other works originated from the insights into the physics of TEM image formation and advanced the simulations by modeling various sources of noise, e.g. an improvement in modeling the structural noise was proposed in \emph{TEM~Simulator} (C)~\cite{rullgaard2011simulation}.
-Another improvement was done in \emph{InSilicoTEM} (Matlab) presented in~\cite{vulovic2013image} by implementing the multislice method originally proposed in~\cite{cowley1957scattering}.
-This makes it the next most relevant simulator related to our work after SHREC which is, as many others, also based on the same multislice method~\footnote{This motivated our choice of benchmark.}.
-To the best of our knowledge, the most recent improvement presented in~\cite{himes2021cisTEM} is distributed as a part of \emph{cisTEM} package (C++).
-It introduced frozen plasmon method to explicitly model spatially variable inelastic scattering processes in cryo-electron microscopy.
-The aforementioned works, based on the same multislice method, however, suffer from a heavy computational burden or are limited to simulations of a single molecular complex.
-Despite these limitations, they represent a set of precise advanced physics-based simulators and as such also provide a comprehensive literature survey referring the reader to a body of detailed resources about modeling the image formation in transmission electron microscopy.
-In material sciences, GPU accelerated simulators such as \emph{MULTEM}~(C++, CUDA)~\cite{lobato2015multem, lobato2016multemII}, \emph{abTEM}~(Python)~\cite{madsen2020abtem}, or \emph{Prismatic}~(C++, CUDA)~\cite{pryor2017prismatic} have emerged.
-However, as reviewed in~\cite{kirkland2020advanced}, advanced TEM simulators used in material sciences require atomic models of the background and the entire specimen.
-Moreover, in cryoEM the sample and its interaction with the electron beam is fundamentally different.
-While in material science samples are often only a few layers of atoms thick and the imaged atoms have strong interaction with the electron beam, cryoEM samples are thousands of atom layers thick and are less ordered and only weakly interact with the electron beam.
-Additionally, cryoEM samples can only withstand little radiation before complete destruction resulting in much lower signal to noise ratios.
-Due to these differences, such simulators are of limited use for macromolecular biological specimen simulations that we experiment with in this article.
-Finally, in contrary to our approach, all aforementioned methods require precise calibration protocols for setting the values of simulation parameters.
+Earlier works provided fast simplistic models mostly based on~additive white Gaussian noise \ifarxiv \footnote{This motivated our choice of~baseline.} \fi \ifcell ~(this motivated our choice of~baseline) \fi or coloured noise\cite{scheible2021tomosim}.
+Other works originated from the~insights into the~physics of~TEM image formation and advanced the~simulations by modeling various sources of~noise, e.g.~an improvement in~modeling the~structural noise was proposed in~\emph{TEM~Simulator}~(C)\cite{rullgaard2011simulation}.
+Another improvement was done in~\emph{InSilicoTEM} (Matlab) presented in\cite{vulovic2013image} by implementing the~multislice method originally proposed in\cite{cowley1957scattering}.
+This makes it the~next most relevant simulator related to~our work after SHREC which is, as many others, also based on~the~same multislice method \ifarxiv .\footnote{This motivated our choice of~benchmark.} \fi \ifcell ~(this motivated our choice of~benchmark). \fi To the~best of~our knowledge, the~most recent improvement presented in\cite{himes2021cisTEM} is distributed as a~part of~\emph{cisTEM} package~(C++).
+It introduced frozen plasmon method to~explicitly model spatially variable inelastic scattering processes in~cryo-electron microscopy.
+The~aforementioned works, based on~the~same multislice method, however, suffer from a~heavy computational burden or are limited to~simulations of~a~single molecular complex.
+Despite these limitations, they represent a~set of~precise advanced physics-based simulators and as such also provide a~comprehensive literature survey referring the~reader to~a~body of~detailed resources about modeling the~image formation in~transmission electron microscopy.